-For you, maybe you’re used to keeping a clean house and feel guilty for sleeping in all weekend instead of attending to your usual chores.
-Or maybe you feel terrible turning down social invitations for the sake of staying home instead.
-Know that morning sickness is temporary, and that whatever expectations of yourself you may have had in the past should be adjusted to make room for this very important time in your life.
+Maybe you feel guilty for sleeping in all weekend instead of doing your usual chores.
+Or you feel terrible turning down social invitations and prefer staying home instead.
+Morning sickness is temporary.
+Adjust whatever expectations you may have had in the past to make room for this important time in your life.

 Sneak in a nap if you can

-I used to be able to take a short walk, and the fresh air would often help alleviate the nausea.
+I used to be able to take a short walk, and the fresh air would help with the nausea.
 If the weather is cool, I’ll take a nap in the car.
-In the past, I’ve even driven to the nearby library during my lunch hour just so that I can sit down on a couch and close my eyes for a few minutes.
+I’ve even driven to the nearby library during lunch so I can sit down on a couch and close my eyes for a few minutes.